-In 2012 I began devoting all my woodworking efforts to violin making.
-What follows here is relevant to my past furniture making activities. to see what I am currently about please visit: www.davidfinckviolinmaker.com
+In 2012 I began devoting all my efforts to violin making.
+What follows here is relevant to my past furniture making activities.
+To explore my current focus please visit: www.davidfinckviolins.com

 "My work is about quality, careful attention to detail, functionality, and permanence.
 I think of it as an ongoing attempt to capture the essential core of the beautiful and bring that into people’s homes and lives.
 I find great pleasure in the process of woodworking.
 That love of fine craftsmanship often plays a major role in animating my finished products.
 Over the years, stretching back to 1984, I have designed and built a wide variety of one-of-a-kind objects ranging from desks, tables, chairs and rockers, to showcases, jewelry boxes and lighting fixtures.
 Especially significant to me are the liturgical works and the steel-string and classical guitars I've made.
 Adding the spiritual or musical dimension truly enlarges the scope of this work."
 Pictured are things I've built because I wanted to, or to fit a need for someone that requested it.
 Some of the pieces are currently available as noted.
 I encourage you to call or e-mail if you see something you like or if my work provokes thoughts of a commission.
 Contact information is at the bottom of this page.